 When my husband came home from the doctor two years ago and said we might have trouble getting pregnant, I said “We can just adopt.
 There are plenty of kids that need parents.”
 I truly didn’t feel any sense of loss.
 What I wanted down the line was a family and that, at least in my mind, never required my being pregnant.

 I understand many women feel a need to be pregnant, but I can’t empathize.
 I’m thrilled the baby is healthy and growing.
-I’ve got a library’s worth of book coming that will tell everything from how her synapses are forming to all the colors her poop can come and what they mean.
+I’ve got a library’s worth of books coming that will tell everything from how her synapses are forming to all the colors her poop can be and what they mean.
 Her nursery color scheme and theme are set five months before she’ll need it.
 Yet even amidst the nesting, there is a feeling Audrey will be an only child.
 At least, the only one I’m giving birth to.
 I’ve told my husband we can totally have more kids but it’s his turn to gestate.
 He assures me this won’t be possible.
 I shrug my shoulders and say “Well, there are lots of kids who need good parents and a big sister.”